 Designed to allow youngsters to learn the embouchure and blowing technique associated with the lower brass instrument range, the jHorn excels.
 The jHorn provides the opportunity to learn important “brass” skills from as young as 4 years old.
 With a full, resonant tone and standard brass fingerings, it is also a lot of fun to play for the brass enthusiast who wants a lightweight, low cost, durable instrument to play on the go.

 Is the jHorn really a horn?

 The jHorn is tuned in Bb and plays the same register as the tenor trombone, euphonium and baritone horn.
 It comes with a unique multi-cup mouthpiece to enable experimentation with low, middle or high brass embouchures.
 You may also try standard trumpet, tenor horn and small shank trombone mouthpieces.

 The jHorn can also be tuned in concert pitch (C-tubes included).
 This means that it can easily blend into Elementary/Junior school music programs such as WindStars.
 The WindStars program is a pre-band class curriculum that incorporates the jHorn along with the jSax, jFlute and Clarinéo.
 For more information visit the WindStars page.

 The patented rotary face-valve technology provides a solution that looks and feels like piston valves but needs little to no maintenance apart from an occasional wash down with warm soapy water.

 Does it sound the same?

-When I played this wonderful small jHorn, I didn’t expect it to sound like an Edgware Baritone!
+When I played this wonderful small jHorn, I didn’t expect it to sound like an Montreux Baritone!
 Obviously, it has no brass to resonate or a large bell to project.
 But that’s not the point!
 The point is, it is really, really fun and will get small children started much, much quicker on a journey of brass performance excellence.

 Plus points; Colourful & fun, good sound, very adaptable with tuning & mouthpiece cups, inexpensive and child-proof!